bveseli/state-tracking-crasp/README.md

 │   └── utils/
 │       ├── utils.py                    # Shared I/O utilities
 │       └── hparam_selection.py         # Select best architecture from sweep logs
-├── languages.csv                       # Language list for experiments (optional if generating your own) └── requirements.txt
+├── languages.csv                       # Language list for experiments.
+The repo contains two files main_language_suite.csv and secondary_language_suite.csv corresponding to the paper, but the language generation scripts will give you a languages.csv.
+└── requirements.txt
 ```